kylexlau/blog.hugo/README.md

-# blog.hugo
+# kylexlau.github.io

-a blog by hugo
+A blog by hugo with typo theme.